 - Full shampoo, conditioner and body wash

-- Extra towel and washcloths
+- Extra towels and washcloths

 - Extra toilet paper

 Stock up on items for quick meals and late-night rummaging (e.g. fruits, veggies, sandwich fixings, chips and dip).
 You'll also want to make sure the coffee station is clear and easy to use even if you're not there to brew a pot.
-Giving your guests a quick kitchen tour is also a good idea, ensuring they know where the trash and recycle are, how the disposal and appliances work, and that they feel comfortable grabbing a snack when they're hungry.
+Giving your guests a quick kitchen tour is also a good idea, ensuring they know where the trash and recycling are, how the disposal and appliances work, and that they feel comfortable grabbing a snack when they're hungry.

 If your guests are staying for any length of time, they'll likely want to do a load of laundry—especially if they have small children.
 Stock up on gentle laundry detergent and show them how to use your washer and dryer.

 If you've got a dog that your guests aren't familiar with, and if your dog's skittish or a playful jumper, you might consider picking up a pet gate.
 You could set it up in the main living area, allowing your guests and dog to gradually get acquainted without either party feeling stressed out.
 The gate can always come down once everyone's comfortable.

 Lastly, Have Some Holiday Fun in Your New Home

 Of course, not all of these tips are necessary for your guests to have a great stay—and different homes will require different accommodations—but hopefully they help you put together an action plan and feel more at ease about new home holiday hosting.